Islamic veiling practices by country: Australia

 In September 2011, Australia's most populous state, New South Wales, passed the Identification Legislation Amendment Act 2011 to require a person to remove a face covering if asked by a state official.
-The law is viewed as a response to a court case of 2011 where a woman in Sydney was convicted of falsely claiming that a traffic policeman had tried to remove her niqab.
+The law is viewed as a response to a court case of 2011 where a Muslim woman in Sydney was convicted of falsely claiming that a traffic policeman had tried to sexually assault her by attempting to remove her niqab.

 The debate in Australia is more about when and where face coverings may legitimately be restricted.
 In a Western Australian case in July 2010, a woman sought to give evidence in court wearing a niqab.
 The request was refused on the basis that the jury needs to see the face of the person giving evidence.